remis-thoughts/blog/compile-to-asm/src/main/md/compile-to-asm.md

   i.readsFrom());
 ~~~~

+We decided earlier that when we <tt>append</tt>ed an <tt>Instruction</tt> we were going to calculate what liveness information it changed, and then use a <tt>PullBackVisitor</tt> to propagate this information as far back as we can, instead of pushing liveness information from the current <tt>Instruction</tt> to the <tt>append</tt>ed one.
+This definition of <tt>killed</tt> shows why: consider two writes to a <tt>Variable</tt> followed by a read, with no intervening <tt>Jump</tt> <tt>Instruction</tt>s or other changes of control flow.
+We don't want to mark this <tt>Variable</tt> as live between the two writes as we'll just overwrite the value it contains without looking at it, and marking it as live means we have to waste space (maybe even register space) storing the value.
+Pulling liveness information backwards means we'll only mark it live between the read and the second write that "kills" it.
+Pushing liveness forwards would mean it'd be marked as live from the first write to the read.
+However, we said at the beginning we weren't going to do any optimisation, so we won't remove any useless writes we come across.

 Liveness will be only be computed once, in the <tt>append</tt> method.
 The <tt>PullBackVisitor</tt> mechanism gives us a way of minimalising the work we have to do each <tt>append</tt>; if the newly-appended <tt>Instruction</tt> makes a <tt>Variable</tt> live, we'll iterate backwards through every code path from the new <tt>Instruction</tt>, marking that <tt>Variable</tt> as live, until we get to an <tt>Instruction</tt> that kills it (i.e. it writes to that <tt>Variable</tt> but doesn't read it).

 ~~~~